UCONN

 Cloud Datastore won’t be as fast for the simple reason that even SSDs are slower than RAM.

-Relational database system like PostgreSQL or MySQL, Cloud Datastore will be in the same ballpark.
+Relational database systems like PostgreSQL or MySQL, Cloud Datastore will be in the same ballpark.

 Cloud Datastore’s latency stays the same regardless of the level of concurrency.